khanhnguyenict/google-authen/projects/google-authen/README.md

     ngOnInit() {

-      //2. init function loading api and add click event to your signin button googleAuthen.handleInitGoogleApi(
+      //2. init function loading api and binding click's event to your signin button googleAuthen.handleInitGoogleApi(
           your_client_key_registered_from_google_service,
           your_id_selector_button_login);